George Garnett

 George Stephen Garnett (born Watford, 1958) is a British academic historian, specialising in late Anglo-Saxon and Norman England.
 In 2014, the University of Oxford awarded him the title of Professor of Medieval History.

 Education and career

 Garnett completed his undergraduate and doctoral degrees at Queens' College, Cambridge, matriculating in 1977.
-His graduate work was supervised first by Walter Ullmann and then James Holt upon Ullmann's death.
-After obtaining his doctorate Garnett was appointed successively to a Research Fellowship at St John's College, Cambridge and a Teaching Fellowship at Magdalene College, Cambridge.
+His graduate work was supervised first by Walter Ullmann and then Sir James Holt upon Ullmann's death.
+Garnett won the Royal Historical Society's Alexander Prize in 1986.
+His doctoral dissertation was awarded the Prince Consort Prize by the university's Faculty of History in 1988.
+Garnett was appointed successively to a Research Fellowship at St John's College, Cambridge and a Teaching Fellowship at Magdalene College, Cambridge.
 He was appointed a Tutorial Fellow of St Hugh's College, Oxford, in 1990 and also a lecturer at Lady Margaret Hall, Oxford.
+From 2008-2010 he held a Leverhulme Trust Major Research Fellowship.
 In 2014, the University awarded him the title of Professor of Medieval History.
 The following year, he was appointed the University's senior proctor.

 In May 2025, Garnett was appointed the literary director of the Selden Society, a learned society dedicated to English legal history.
 He is the author of the column 'Making History' for History Today.
+In succession to Richard Sharpe, he runs the project to edit the acta of William Rufus and Henry I.

+Personal life

+Garnett has three children.
+His partner, Helen Pike, is the incumbent and first female Master of Magdalen College School, Oxford.